 Your Honda was designed as a recreational ATV for off-road use by one rider only.
+Your ATV is not a toy, and it must be handled with caution.

 Before riding, take time to get acquainted with your ATV and how it works.
-To protect your investment, we urge you to take responsibility for keeping your ATV well-maintained.
+To protect your investment, we urge you to take responsibility for keeping your ATV well maintained.
 Scheduled service is a must, of course.
-But it's just as important to observe the break-in guidelines and perform all pre-ride and other periodic checks detailed in this manual.
+But it's just as important to observe the break-in guidelines, and perform all pre-ride and other periodic checks detailed in this manual.